Ceres, Celestial Legend: Plot

-Aya Mikage and her twin brother, Aki, are forced to go to their grandfather's home for their sixteenth birthday, unaware that it's actually a test to see if they have angel or celestial maiden blood.
-Aya learns she is one of many reincarnations of a vengeful and supremely powerful celestial maiden named Ceres who takes over her mind and body only under intense stress or fury.
+High school siblings Aya Mikage and her older twin brother, Aki, are forced to go to their grandfather's home for their sixteenth birthday, unaware that it is actually a test to see if they have angel or celestial maiden blood possess within them.
+Aya learns she is one of many reincarnations of a vengeful and supremely powerful celestial maiden named Ceres who takes over her mind and body only when under intense stress or fury.
 When she transforms into Ceres, Aya obtains supernatural abilities of flight, teleportation, telepathy, powerful telekinesis, premonition, and superhuman speed; she can also project destructive pink energy blasts from her hands, and create impenetrable shields of bright pink-colored celestial energy.
-According to myth, Ceres will ultimately exterminate the entire Mikage family in retaliation for stealing her hagoromo (celestial robe), thus preventing her returning home to Heaven.
-Because of this, Aya's paternal grandfather and his party attempt to kill her, but she is saved by Suzumi Aogiri, another descendant of a heavenly maiden with incredibly strong celestial and mental abilities of her, and Suzumi's brother-in-law, Yūhi.
+According to legend, Ceres will ultimately exterminate the entire Mikage family in retaliation for stealing her hagoromo (celestial robe), thus preventing her returning home to Heaven.
+Because of this, Aya's paternal grandfather and his clan attempt to kill her, but she is saved by Suzumi Aogiri, another descendant of a heavenly maiden with incredibly strong celestial and mental abilities of her own, and Suzumi's teenage brother-in-law, Yūhi.
 Aya struggles to control Ceres' influence over her and appease her spirit once and for all.
-Her brother Aki is eventually completely taken over by the vengeful spirit of "Mikagi", the original ancestor/progenitor of the entire Mikage family who stole Ceres' celestial robe (or "mana"), forcing her to stay with him on Earth.
-Aya promises Ceres that she will help find the celestial robe in exchange for not killing those who hunt her, especially Aki, since Aya still loves them as family.
-It's revealed-(in Episode 7, "Celestial Awakening") that "The Hagoromo Legend" not only exists in Japan, but in other countries around the world such as Europe, Africa, all three regions of Oceania, Germany, China, Korea, Russia, and even the United States.
+Her brother Aki is eventually completely taken over by the vengeful spirit of "Shiso Mikagi", the original ancestor/progenitor of the entire Mikage family and Ceres's former lover who stole Ceres' celestial robe (or "mana"), forcing her to stay with him on Earth.
+Aya promises Ceres that she will help her find the celestial robe in exchange for not killing those who hunt her, especially Aki, since Aya still loves them as family.
+It is revealed (in Episode 7, "Celestial Awakening") that "The Hagoromo Legend" exists in not just Japan, but also in Europe, Africa, all three regions of Oceania, Germany, China, Korea, Russia, and even the United States.

-Aya also wrestles with her strong romantic feelings for Toya, a former servant of the Mikage.
-Toya is trying to kill her as well, and has lost his memory of his past.
-However, he begins to reciprocate Aya's feelings, and they conceive a child together.
-Toya regains his memory and learns that he was the immortal humanoid organism, also known as "the manna," that the celestial robe created to help it reunite with Ceres and enable her to reach the full evolution as a celestial maiden.
-In the end, Aki, having resisted Mikage's spirit, sacrifices himself to save Aya, and Toya sacrifices his own manna and immortality to save Aya and their unborn child.
-Months later, Aya and Toya await the birth of their child, knowing that Toya may have limited time left to live, although Toya did claim that he will live longer, for his new family's sake.
+Toya, a former servant of the Mikage family and with no recollection of his past for whom Aya has strong romantic feelings is also trying to kill her as well.
+However, the two eventually begins to have romantic feelings for each other and they conceive a child together.
+Toya regains his memory and learns that he is an immortal humanoid organism, also known as "the manna," that the celestial robe created to help itself reunite with Ceres and enable her to reach her full evolution as a celestial maiden.
+In the end, Aki, having resisted Mikagi's spirit, sacrifices himself to save Aya, and Toya sacrifices his own manna and immortality to save Aya and their unborn child.
+Months later, Aya and Toya await the birth of their child, knowing that Toya will have to live the remainder of his life as a mortal, although Toya reveals that he will live longer, for his new family's sake.